-A TMDL represents the maximum amount of a given pollutant that a waterbody can assimilate and still meet water quality standards.
-The Suwannee River and impaired springs addressed in this BMAP are Class III waterbodies with a designated use of fish consumption; recreation, propagation, and the maintenance of a healthy, well-balanced population of fish and wildlife.
+A TMDL represents the maximum amount of a given pollutant that a waterbody can assimilate and still meet water quality criteria.
+Wacissa River and Wacissa Spring Group is a Class III waterbody with a designated use of recreation, propagation, and the maintenance of a healthy, well-balanced population of fish and wildlife.
 These waters are impaired by nitrate nitrogen, which in excess has been demonstrated to adversely affect flora or fauna through the excessive growth of algae.
-Excessive algal growth results in ecological imbalances in the springs and rivers and can produce human health problems, foul beaches, inhibit navigation, and reduce the aesthetic value of the resources.
+Excessive algal growth results in ecological imbalances in springs and rivers and can produce human health problems, foul beaches, inhibit navigation, and reduce the aesthetic value of the resources.

-DEP adopted nutrient TMDLs for certain waters in the Suwannee River Basin in 2008, including the Suwannee River, Fanning Springs, Manatee Spring, Falmouth Spring, and Troy Spring (Table 1).
-The TMDLs established a monthly average nitrate target of 0.35 mg/L of nitrate to be protective of the aquatic flora or fauna in the Lower and Middle Suwannee River and the associated springs.
-The period of record for water quality data evaluated for the TMDLs was June 1, 2000, through June 30, 2007.
+DEP adopted nutrient TMDLs for Wacissa River and Wacissa Spring Group in 2017 (Table 1) of 0.20 mg/L of nitrate-nitrite in the Wacissa River and 0.24 mg/L in the Wacissa Springs Group as a monthly average to be protective of the aquatic flora and fauna.
+The period of record for water quality data evaluated for the TMDLs was 2005 through 2015.